7 Scaling Across Hardware

 Micro-batching is the standard solution.
 Instead of sending the entire batch through the pipeline, break it into smaller micro-batches.
 While Stage 1 processes micro-batch 2, Stage 0 can start processing micro-batch 3.
 With enough micro-batches in flight, all stages stay busy and the bubble shrinks.

 For inference, the bubble problem is less severe than in training for two reasons.
 First, during decode, each step generates just one token per request, so the pipeline latency per step is short.
-Second, with continuous batching (see Chapter 5), there are usually many concurrent requests to keep the pipeline full.
+Second, with continuous batching (Section 5.1), there are usually many concurrent requests to keep the pipeline full.

-However, PP does add latency to each decode step – the activation must travel through all stages sequentially.
-With P stages, the minimum latency for a single forward pass is P times the per-stage compute time, plus the communication time between stages.
-For latency-sensitive applications, this overhead can matter.
+However, PP does add latency to each decode step, since the activation must travel through all stages sequentially.
+With P stages, the minimum TPOT for a single forward pass is P times the per-stage compute time, plus the communication time between stages.
+For latency-sensitive applications, this overhead may be noticeable.

 7.5 Expert Parallelism (EP)

-Mixture-of-Experts (MoE) models – like Mixtral, DeepSeek-V2, and many recent large models – replace the dense MLP block with a set of expert MLPs, where a router selects a small number of experts (typically 2) for each token.
-This dramatically reduces per-token compute, but it means the full set of expert weights must be in memory.
+Mixture-of-Experts (MoE) models, like Mixtral, DeepSeek-V2, and many recent large models, replace the dense MLP block with a set of expert MLPs, where a router selects a small number of experts for each token.
+This significantly reduces per-token compute, but it still requires the full set of expert weights to be in memory.

 Expert parallelism assigns different experts to different GPUs.
 With 64 experts and 8 GPUs, each GPU holds 8 experts.
 When a token is routed to an expert on another GPU, the token’s activation must be sent to that GPU and the result sent back.